AyishikD/TicTacToeAI/README.md

 ## Demo

-You can play the game online by visiting the ticai.netlify.app .
+You can play the game online by visiting the https://ticai.netlify.app/.

 ## Getting Started